gulfofmaine/NERACOOS_CPR_DATA/README.md

 <img src="README_files/figure-gfm/gulf of maine pipeline-1.png" width="100%" />

+The DAG above shows a simplified representation of the steps for the NOAA ZPR Zooplankton data, where the taxonomic information found in the header is separated from the abundance information and later joined back after it has been reshaped.
+Similar cleanup paths exist for the data obtained from NOAA as well as the data obtained from the MBA.

 ### Unit and Taxa Classification Differences

 Due to how the CPR data is stored and maintained within these two